Internet vigilantism: Legality

 In 2002 in the United States, Representative Howard Berman proposed the Peer to Peer Piracy Prevention Act, which would have protected copyright holders from liability for taking measures to prevent the distribution, reproduction or display of their copyrighted works on peer-to-peer computer networks.
 Berman stated that the legislation would have given copyright holders "both carrots and sticks" and said that "copyright owners should be free to use reasonable, limited self-help measures to thwart P2P piracy if they can do so without causing harm."
-Smith College assistant professor James D. Miller acknowledged the threats to the privacy of legitimate Internet users that such actions would pose, but drew comparisons with other successful crime-fighting measures that can invade privacy, such as metal detectors at airports.
+Smith College assistant professor James D. Miller acknowledged the threats to the privacy of legitimate internet users that such actions would pose, but drew comparisons with other successful crime-fighting measures that can invade privacy, such as metal detectors at airports.

-Origins
+Historical Origins

-Cyber Vigilantism originated in the early 2000s.
+Internet vigilantism originated in the early 2000s.
 It gained traction as a widespread social phenomena in China, where it has been used as a method of exposing government corruption and utilizing civic engagement.
 It is also a means of sharing previously censored or unavailable information.
 The popularity of these activities arose due to the Human flesh search engine, which enables the conduction of cyber manhunts.
 The first of these manhunts was conducted in 2006, when a video surfaced online of a woman killing a kitten with her high heels.
-A similar example can be seen in the Netflix TV show Don't F**k with Cats: Hunting an Internet Killer, in which a widespread effort by internet vigilantes is made to track down a serial cat murderer on the internet, who had been posting anonymous videos of their activities.
-In 2008, cyber vigilantism was used in Shenzhen China to expose a government official for attempted child molestation.
-Surveillance videos from the restaurant in which the assault took place were released on the internet to expose the official, as he had claimed his government position would protect him from incurring any punishment.
+A similar example can be seen in the Netflix TV show Don't F**k with Cats: Hunting an Internet Killer, in which a widespread effort by internet vigilantes is made to track down a serial cat murderer on the Internet, who had been posting anonymous videos of their activities.
+In 2008, cyber vigilantism was used in Shenzhen, China to expose a government official for attempted child molestation.
+Surveillance videos from the restaurant in which the assault took place were released on the Internet to expose the official, as he had previously claimed his government position would protect him from incurring any punishment.

-Cyber Vigilantism has also been used to punish online bullies.
+Internet vigilantism has also been used to punish online bullies.
 For example, the case of Megan Meier, a teenager who committed suicide due to online bullying.
 The perpetrators were doxxed by bloggers who committed themselves to ensuring their social punishment and loss of employment.

 In Singapore, cyber vigilantism became a popular form of peer surveillance and is largely viewed as a form of civic engagement.
 Whereas acts of online vigilantism in China have largely been used as a means of punishment and exposing social corruption, cases in Singapore revolve mainly around exposing fellow citizens for inconsiderate behavior such as not cleaning up after one's dog.
-Online shaming is viewed by the vigilantes as redintegrative shaming, as they claim their actions are a means of shaming the behavior rather than the perpetrator.
+Online shaming is viewed by the vigilantes as reintegrative shaming, as they claim their actions are a means of shaming the behavior rather than the perpetrator.
 This brand of vigilantism is seen as being in line with the morals of a largely collectivist society.

-Internet Vigilantism can also take the form of Dark Justice, such as when vigilante pedophile hunters pose as children online in order to ensnare sexual predators.